Narc (video game)

-Narc (stylized as NARC) is a 1988 run and gun arcade game designed by Eugene Jarvis for Williams Electronics and programmed by George Petro, Todd Allen, and Eugene Jarvis, with art by Jack Haeger, John Newcomer, and Lin Young.
+Narc (stylized as NARC) is a 1988 run and gun video game developed and published by Williams Electronics for arcades.
+The game was designed by Eugene Jarvis and programmed by George Petro, Todd Allen, and Jarvis, with art by Jack Haeger, John Newcomer, and Lin Young.
 It was one of the first ultra-violent video games and a frequent target of parental criticism of the video game industry.
 The object is to arrest and kill drug offenders, confiscate their money and drugs, and defeat "Mr. Big".
 It was the first game in the newly restarted Williams Electronics coin-op video game division.
 Shortly before its release, Williams acquired the video and pinball divisions of Bally/Midway.

 Narc was ported to the Commodore 64, Atari ST, Amiga, ZX Spectrum, Amstrad CPC, and NES.
-In 2005, the franchise was re-launched with a new game for the Xbox and PS2, which was released on March 22, 2005.
-A GameCube version of said game was planned, but was ultimately scrapped.
+In 2005, the franchise was re-launched with a new game for the Xbox and PlayStation 2; a GameCube version of said game was planned, but was ultimately scrapped.

 Gameplay

-The game's main characters are Max Force and Hit Man, who have received a memo from Spencer Williams, Narcotics Opposition chairman in Washington, D.C. dispatching them on Project NARC.
+The game's main characters are Max Force and Hit Man, who have received a memo from Spencer Williams, Narcotics Opposition chairman in Washington, D.C., dispatching them on Project NARC.
 Their mission is to apprehend Mr. Big, head of an underground drug trafficking and terrorist organization.

 The player controls either Max Force or Hit Man, who shoot or arrest junkies, drug dealers, and organized crime kingpins.
 Max and Hit are each equipped with an automatic weapon and a missile launcher.
 When an enemy is dispatched using the latter, they explode in a torrent of scorched and bloody appendages.
 Some enemies can be arrested after they surrender and then float away with "busted" over them.
 This is then added to a tally at the end of the level along with drugs and money confiscated from other enemies that they dropped when gunned down (the game awards more points at the end of a round for arresting enemies without killing them).

-Technical details
+Hardware

 The arcade game uses what is termed a "medium resolution monitor": higher resolution than televisions and normal arcade monitors, but in a smaller physical size.

 Narc is the first arcade game to use the Texas Instruments TMS34010, a 32-bit processor with graphics-oriented instructions built-in.
 It was later used in Smash TV, Mortal Kombat, and NBA Jam.

 Ports

-The August, 1990 Nintendo Entertainment System (NES) version of NARC, published by Acclaim Entertainment and developed by Rare was billed as "the first video game with a strong anti-drug message," though Nintendo forced all drug references to be removed from the actual gameplay.
-The game retained most of its violence and gore.
+The 1990 Nintendo Entertainment System (NES) version of Narc, published by Acclaim Entertainment and developed by Rare, was billed as "the first video game with a strong anti-drug message."
+However, Nintendo forced all drug references to be removed from the actual gameplay, although it still retained most of its violence and gore.

-Most of the computer ports had their music ported by Tony Williams, credited as "Sound Images" and David Wise ported the arcade music to the NES.
-The Game Boy version of Terminator 2: Judgment Day uses some music from NARC.
+Most of the computer ports had their music ported by Tony Williams (credited as "Sound Images"), and David Wise ported the arcade music to the NES.
+The Game Boy version of Terminator 2 uses some music from Narc.